 Weak points

 No replacement parts or accessories are sold.
-The price often fluctuates so it may raise over $100.
+The price often fluctuates, so that it may raise over $100.

 #2WantJoin Professional Blender